mattthehat/atlas-mysql/README.md

 });
 ```

-## 📈 Performance Tips
+## Performance Tips

+Here are some things that can help improve performance:

-1. **Use Connection Pooling**: Configure appropriate connection limits
+1. **Use Connection Pooling**: Set appropriate connection limits for your application
-2. **Index Your Queries**: Ensure your WHERE clauses use indexed columns
+2. **Index Your Queries**: Make sure your WHERE clauses use indexed columns
-3. **Monitor Slow Queries**: Use the built-in logging to identify bottlenecks
+3. **Monitor Slow Queries**: Use the built-in logging to find bottlenecks
 4. **Batch Operations**: Use transactions for multiple related operations
-5. **Limit Result Sets**: Always use appropriate LIMIT clauses
+5. **Limit Result Sets**: Use LIMIT clauses to avoid fetching too much data
-6. **Cache Frequently Used Data**: Consider caching for read-heavy operations
+6. **Cache When Appropriate**: Consider caching for frequently accessed data

-## 🔧 Migration from Other ORMs
+## Migration from Other ORMs

 ### From Sequelize